 Confirmed participants may have the right to transfer their course registration to another person or to the next INLE session, subject to certain conditions.

-Please contact the Legal Affairs Section of the NEA by if you have any questions.
+Please contact the Office of Legal Counsel of the NEA by if you have any questions.

 OECD Nuclear Energy Agency